Cardiff became a Fairtrade City on March 1st 2004, after meeting the Fairtrade Foundation’s requirements for the city to have Fairtrade Status.

 5. A local Fairtrade steering group is convened to ensure the Fairtrade Town campaign continues to develop and gain new support.

 After the Steering group was set up, there were two main pieces of work to focus on.
-The first was to research and create a database of organisations across the city that supported Fairtrade and used and sold Fairtrade products.
+The first was to research and create a database of organisations across the city used and sold Fairtrade products.
 Hopefully, this would fulfil goals 2 and 3, whilst also providing the information for a Fairtrade guide.
 The second piece of work was passing a resolution through the council, and switching many of its goods over to Fairtrade alternatives.

 St Davids day, Monday 1st March 2004